pullasj/RPS-game/README.md

    - Three buttons for the player to select Rock, Paper, or Scissors.
    - Text displaying the player's and computer's choices, scores, and high score.
    - A "New Game" button to reset the game.

-7. **Styles:** Styles are defined using the StyleSheet.create method to define the appearance of various components such as text, buttons, and containers.